vigneshsweekaran/flipdazed.github.io/_posts/2019-10-30-07-flow-control.md

 ### Exercise 7.2.4: Find and replace!

 Find all files containing the string `'test'` and modify it to be `'test2'`.
+(This assumes you have ran the example above to create a file with `'test'` inside it).
 Check your solution.

 **Hint** If you simply use `fobj.write('test2')` you will overwrite the entire file contents!
 This may not be ideal in most scenarios.